mucommander/mucommander/readme.txt

   instead of just the current one, and one for Auto-Size columns (ticket #226).
 - Leading and trailing toolbar separators are no longer displayed (ticket #166).
-- 'Permanent delete' no longer asks whether symlinks should be followed, they are now silenty deleted without being followed (easier and safer).
+- 'Permanent delete' no longer asks whether symlinks should be followed, they are now silently deleted without being followed (easier and safer).

 Localization:
 -